📝 Managing Strings & Languages

 This must stay in sync with the string array supported_languages so the in-app picker shows only available locales.

-🔎 Checking Translation Coverage
+🔎 Translation CLI

 ./scripts/translation --token <weblate-token>

-# Specify the low 60% threshold
+# Specify the low 60% threshold and verbose logging

-./scripts/translation --token <weblate-token> --threshold 60
+./scripts/translation --token <weblate-token> --threshold 60 --log-level BODY

 - Requires a Weblate API token